gderivas/cripto_tax_calculator/README.md

 - ``--kraken_file`` - Specify the path for the kraken export file.
 - ``--nmr_file`` - Specify the path for the Numerai export file.

+## Example

+``python run.py --year 2023 --nmr_file "data/nmr23.csv"``

+## Participate

+This is an open source project and you are invited to participate.
+If you find a bug do not hesitate to submit and issue or even fix it yourself and make a pull request.

 ## IMPORTANT: Check the results before submitting the information to the tax authorities!!